data-mint-research/local-llm-stack/README.md

 - [Architecture](docs/architecture.md) - Detailed overview of the system architecture, components, and data flow.
 - [Security](docs/security.md) - Information about security aspects, authentication, and best practices.
 - [GitLab Automation](docs/gitlab-automation.md) - Instructions for automating the GitLab repository setup.
+- [Maintaining Documentation](docs/maintaining-documentation.md) - Guidelines for maintaining the AI-optimized documentation.

+### System Documentation

+The LOCAL-LLM-Stack includes comprehensive AI-optimized documentation:

+- **Machine-Readable Schema**: Structured documentation schema in `docs/schema/`
+- **System Components**: Detailed component documentation in `docs/system/`
+- **System Relationships**: Relationship mapping between components
+- **System Interfaces**: Interface definitions for component interactions
+- **Documentation Templates**: Templates for creating new documentation in `docs/templates/`

+### Knowledge Graph

+The codebase includes a knowledge graph system for better understanding of the architecture:

+- **Entity Extraction**: Tools for extracting entities from the codebase in `tools/entity-extraction/`
+- **Relationship Mapping**: Tools for mapping relationships between entities in `tools/relationship-mapping/`
+- **Graph Visualization**: Visualizations of the system architecture in `docs/diagrams/`
+- **Automated Updates**: Git hooks and CI/CD integration for keeping the knowledge graph up-to-date

 ## Data Directories